 \section{Conclusions}

 In summary, machine-learned potentials trained on revPBE-D3 data within the MACE framework accurately reproduce both structural and transport properties of aqueous NaCl and CsI solutions.
 Importantly, they capture the anomalous diffusion of water in CsI, a longstanding challenge for classical force fields.
 This behavior can be traced back to the diffuse and weakly structured hydration shells of I$^-$ (and, to a lesser extent, Cs$^+$), which enable rapid water exchange, in contrast to the rigid and strongly bound shells of Na$^+$ (and partly Cl$^-$), which suppress mobility.
-These results highlight the capability of machine-learned potentials to extend \textit{ab initio} accuracy to large-scale simulations and point toward further improvements through higher-level training data and the inclusion of nuclear quantum effects.
+These results highlight the capability of machine-learned potentials to extend molecular simulations with nearly ab initio accuracy to large-scale and long times and point toward further improvements through higher-level training data and the inclusion of nuclear quantum effects.